osmandapp/web/main/docs/user/personal/favorites.md

 ## Export / Import

 <Tabs groupId="operating-systems">

 <TabItem value="android" label="Android">

-Clicking to '&#8942;' button opens special functions for a chosen Favorite folder.
+Tap on &#8942; button opens special functions menu for a chosen favorite or a favorite folder.

 ![Favorites folder functions android](@site/static/img/personal/favorites_folder_functions_android.png)

-Functions for Favorite folder:
-- <Translate android="true" ids="shared_string_share"/>  - sharing Favorite points with other users (like Favorites.gpx file).

-At the bottom of the screen are four Actions buttons.
+There you can choose **Share** and using a file manager save Favorites.gpx file to your device's memory or send it to your friends via messengers.

+Another way to expot and import Favorites is to use Actions buttons at the bottom of the screen.

 ![Favorites actions android](@site/static/img/personal/favorites_actions_android.png)